SpectralSequences/latex/README.md

 - Added "show names"

 ### Changed:
+-

 ### Fixed:
 - A bug that made "y axis gap" adjust both axes and "x axis gap" do nothing (thanks Achim).
+- A bug where a random definition of \\ was leaked into global scope.

 ## [1.1.1]